martimy/clab_srl_dcn/docs/configs.md

   - assign it a transport local-address (use system0.0)
   - define rule-reflector
 - define all leaf and border switches neighbours in the peer group

+### VxLAN Configuration

+The configuration of VxLAN is different for each router.
+In summary, we will need:

+- Network interfaces to servers connected to the leaf and border routers.
+- A VxLAN tunnel in all leaf and border routers.
+- A MAC-VRF instance configured in leaf1 and leaf2 to connect the servers attached to these leaves in one broadcast domain.
+- An Integrated routing and bridging (irb) interface in leaf1 to allow inter-subnet L3 connectivity.